 The former rule of life 'might makes right' was replaced by values around the word 'equality'.

-Practically all progress was realized by exploitation of people and resources outside the Western World.
+Practically all progress was realized by exploitation of people and resources outside the Western World for personal gain.
 But for a few ages this 'dark secret' was kept hidden from general attention, by usage of all kinds of myths.
 From 'stupid blacks are happy to serve as slave for western masters' to 'infinite growth'

 The general idea was that by worship of Ra-tio, man could pass 'the final fronture'.
 'The church' was replaced by a trust in logic and individuality, a puritan suppression of emotion.